Peyton Manning: 2013 season: Fifth MVP and Super Bowl XLVIII appearance

 On the opening game of the 2013 NFL season, Manning became the sixth player in NFL history and the first since 1969 to throw seven touchdowns in a game, doing so against the defending Super Bowl XLVII champions, the Baltimore Ravens.
-He added to this feat by not throwing an interception, tying Y. A. Tittle as one of only two players to have a 7:0 touchdown to interception ratio in a single game (although the Philadelphia Eagles' Nick Foles later matched that feat in Week 9 of the same season against the Oakland Raiders).
+He added to this feat by not throwing an interception, tying Y. A. Tittle as one of only two players to have a 7:0 touchdown to interception ratio in a single game (although the Philadelphia Eagles' Nick Foles later matched that feat in week 9 of the same season against the Oakland Raiders).
 His historic performance against the Ravens gave him AFC Offensive Player of the Week Honors.

-Against the Raiders in Week 3, Manning broke the record for most touchdown passes in the first three games of a season after throwing 12, surpassing Tom Brady's 2011 record.
+Against the Raiders in week 3, Manning broke the record for most touchdown passes in the first three games of a season after throwing 12, surpassing Tom Brady's 2011 record.
 His performance against the Raiders gave him his second AFC Offensive Player of the Week honor in three weeks.
-In a Week 5 win against the Dallas Cowboys, Manning threw his first interception of the season; he was intercepted by cornerback Morris Claiborne.
+In a week 5 win against the Dallas Cowboys, Manning threw his first interception of the season; he was intercepted by cornerback Morris Claiborne.
 Two weeks later, Manning returned to Indianapolis for the first time in the regular season since being released by the Colts.
 In an emotional pregame ceremony, the Colts showed a tribute video to Manning.
 In his first game back at Indianapolis, he was 29 of 49 for 386 yards, three touchdowns, and one interception but was sacked a season-high four times as the Broncos fell 39–33.

 On November 24, the Broncos faced the New England Patriots.
 The Broncos raced out to a 24–0 lead at halftime.
 However, the Patriots came back and won 34–31 in overtime.
 In the loss, Manning had a season-low 150 passing yards to go along with two touchdowns and one interception.
 After the tough loss, the Broncos defeated the Kansas City Chiefs in the following game by a score of 35–28.
 He had 403 passing yards, five touchdowns, and two interceptions in the victory.
 He followed that up with 397 passing yards and four passing touchdowns in the 51–28 victory over the Tennessee Titans.
-In Week 16, against the Houston Texans, Manning broke Brady's record for most touchdown passes in a season with 51 on a 25-yard touchdown pass to tight end Julius Thomas.
+In week 16, against the Houston Texans, Manning broke Brady's record for most touchdown passes in a season with 51 on a 25-yard touchdown pass to tight end Julius Thomas.
 For the third time in the 2013 season, he earned AFC Offensive Player of the Week honors.
-In the Week 17 season finale against the Raiders, he had 266 passing yards and four passing touchdowns to finish the season with 55 touchdown passes and a league-record 5,477 yards, breaking Drew Brees' mark by one yard.
+In the week 17 season finale against the Raiders, only playing in the first half, he had 266 passing yards and four passing touchdowns to finish the season with 55 touchdown passes and a league-record 5,477 yards, breaking Drew Brees' mark by one yard.
 His 450 completions were at the time tied for second most all time.
 The Broncos scored an NFL record 606 points, becoming the first team ever to eclipse 600 points in a season.